JasnahOrg/nrt_efa_comms_repro/README.md

 ### Reproduce
 - Clone this repo onto each instance: `git clone https://github.com/JasnahOrg/nrt_efa_comms_repro.git`
 - Open the file xla/src/lib.rs and change the line `ip_address_of_rank0: Some("172.31.58.215".to_string()),` to reflect the private IP of your rank 0 trn instance.
 This should be the same as the value used above for `NEURON_RT_ROOT_COMM_ID`.
 - On the first instance, run: `cargo test test_instance_0 -- --show-output --nocapture`.
-You should see it hang, waiting for the other rank to come online.
+After build and the test starts with `running 1 test`, you should see it hang, waiting for the other rank to come online.
-- Now run this command on the second instance: `cargo test test_instance_1 -- --show-output --nocapture`.
+- Now run this on the second instance: `cargo test test_instance_1 -- --show-output --nocapture`.
 You'll see this output on both machines:
 ```
 running 1 test
 Compiling NEFF /tmp/test_comm_7179921044148955493.neff...